In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: Introduction

 Machine learning that enables intelligent systems {has} emerged as a key technology benefiting many aspects of modern society \cite{SaadNetMag2020}.
 Currently, most data-driven systems collect {data from local devices and then train the data} at centralized cloud servers.
 However, user privacy, applications' latency {and network overhead traffic} are major concerns of this centralized solution.
 To address these issues, collaborative learning schemes {have} received considerable attention where mobile users (MUs) can build and share their machine learning models instead of sending their {raw data} to a centralized data center \cite{LimCOMST2020}.
 Out of these distributed learning schemes, Federated Learning (FL) has recently emerged as a promising candidate \cite{McMahan2017}.
 In FL, each MU iteratively computes {its} local model using {its} local training data. {This local model} is then {sent to a cloud server and aggregated together with other local models}, contributed by other MUs to produce a global model. {The global model is then sent back to all the MUs and then these MUs will use it to update their new local models accordingly.} This process is repeated {until it is converged or} an accuracy level of the learning model is reached.
 Since no user's raw data is exchanged, FL facilitates machine learning in many aspects from data storage, training to data acquisition, and privacy preservation.

 Although communications overhead is significantly saved by sharing local models instead of local raw data, communication cost is still a major bottleneck of FL.
-This is because to aggregate the global model, the centralized server generally needs to connect with a huge number of users for all their updates.
+This is because to aggregate the global model, the centralized server generally needs to connect with a huge number of users for all their updates via star network topology \cite{Wiedemann2020,lin2018deep,TianyiNIPS2018,McMahan2017,XiaTWC2020,YangTC2020,ChenICC2020}.
 Moreover, for advanced deep learning models \cite{Bert2019,Simonyan15} which contain a vast amount of parameters, the size of models exchanged in networks could be very large.
 For example, the BERT model \cite{Bert2019} in Natural Language Processing area is up to $1.3$ GB, while VGG16 \cite{Simonyan15} in Computer Vision is more than $500$ MB. {Thus, with} VGG16, it can cost about $500$ TB for each user until the global model is converged \cite{SamekTut2020}. {Consequently}, high communication cost can lead to (a) high transmission latency and (b) high traffic at the cloud server.
-Solutions to these issues can be divided into several directions such as compressing the local models via quantization \cite{Wiedemann2020,lin2018deep}, skipping unnecessary gradient calculations or global updates \cite{TianyiNIPS2018,McMahan2017}, and selecting a promising user subset of each global update \cite{XiaTWC2020,YangTC2020,ChenICC2020}.
-For {compressing local models}, MPEG-7 part 17 \cite{Wiedemann2020} has become a universal neural network compression standard, which is not only limited in the domain of multimedia.
-However, among these works \cite{Wiedemann2020,lin2018deep,TianyiNIPS2018,McMahan2017,XiaTWC2020,YangTC2020,ChenICC2020}, authors usually assumed that MUs can be directly connected to a single server.
-This star network topology assumption is impractical since it does not reflect the hierarchical structure of large scale wireless networks.
-Moreover, for a large number of users, such a star topology cannot help scale up the FL system.
+To address the issues, new network architectures are needed be investigated.

 High computation cost is another challenge of conventional FL models using the star network topology.
-Let's assume that vectors or matrices are used to store users' models for each FL iteration.
+Let us assume that vectors or matrices are used to store users' models for each FL iteration.
 With VGG16, vectors or matrices contain more than $138$ million elements.
 As a result, when the number of users grows, aggregation operations at the centralized server can be very computationally costly \cite{Qian2012,Eric2017} in terms of processing and memory resources.
 For that, novel network topologies should be considered to enable large-scale FL systems.